 - Life, medical, vision, disability, and dental insurance

-- First 100 hours of pro bono work credited toward annual billable hour target
+- Up to 100 hours of nonbillable work including pro bono and diversity and inclusion credited toward annual billable hour target

-- Dedicated affinity groups for female, minority, and LGBTQ attorneys
+- Dedicated affinity groups for working parents, women, racial/ethnic minority, and LGBTQ+ attorneys

 - Career planning, professional development, and peak performance coaching

 - Winston for Good corporate social responsibility program

 - Reimbursement for annual bar registration

 - Reimbursement for after-hours meals and late-night travel

 View this brief video in which Partner Julia Johnson discusses her role as Winston’s parental leave liaison, and the firm’s commitment to its attorneys.